Treatment of Articular Cartilage Loss

 Juvenile articular cartilage has growth potential, which allows this implanted material to reproduce articular cartilage when implanted into cartilage defects.
 This cartilage graft is an allograft tissue, obtained from human donors and does not require tissue matching to avoid rejection.
 This is a single-stage procedure that can be done for a variety of articular cartilage defects.
 It is performed through an anterior knee incision and may be combined with other procedures.
 The rehabilitation program is determined by the location and size of the articular cartilage defect.

-To find out if ACL reconstruction is right for you, schedule an appointment with one of our joint preservation surgeons by calling 888-660-2663 or complete the appointment request box.
+To find out if ACL reconstruction is right for you and schedule an appointment with one of our joint preservation surgeons, please request an appointment online, or call 888-660-2663.